Greetings prospective Master's level students!

 Assistant Director for Admissions and Financial Aid

-Pending approval in November by the VTS Board of Trustees, submitting Graduate Record Examination scores will no longer be a required part of the application.
+Taking the GRE is not a general requirement for application to the Master's level programs.
 We will gladly accept GRE scores if you feel that including these will enhance your application.
-We also reserve the right to require the GRE in instances when other supporting documents for the application cannot be provided.
+We also reserve the right to require the GRE in instances when other supporting documents for the application cannot be provided or when we need additional information about an applicant's academic readiness.

 |Scheduling Visits and Interviews|